 In Stage 8, ITV Studios’ The Chase has begun the record of a whopping 66 episodes within September alone.
 The award-winning quiz show moved to BBC Studioworks in 2014 and has been a frequently returning client over the past four years.
 The production is set to record an additional 105 episodes across October, November and December.

 Returning shows to Television Centre

 Following a residency earlier in the summer, BBC Two’s satirical celebrity panel show, Mock the Week, has returned to Television Centre for its 18th series.
 Produced by Angst, the five-part series will record weekly in Studio TC1 across September and October.

 This autumn, Studio TC1 is also home to the two giants of British talk shows – ITV’s The Jonathan Ross Show, produced by Hot Sauce, and BBC One’s The Graham Norton Show, produced by So Television.

 Hot Sauce is now in its second consecutive series residency at Television Centre.
-The current series begun recording at the end of August and runs weekly until early December.
+The current series began recording at the end of August and runs weekly until early December.
 So Television kicks off its new 18-episode series of The Graham Norton Show at the end of September and runs through to February.